Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 A 10 Panel Drug Test is a drug screening method used to detect the presence of ten different drug types in an individual’s system.
 It is most commonly used in the workplace to identify any misuse of drugs, which may affect the safety and productivity of the workers.
 The 10 Panel Drug Test screens for the following substances: Amphetamines, Cocaine, Marijuana, PCP, Opiates, Barbiturates, Benzodiazepines, Methadone, Propoxyphene, and Methaqualone.

-Read More: What is Duster Drug?
+Read More: What is Drug Diversion?

 What is the purpose of a 10 Panel Drug Test?